xn-intenton-z2a/repository0-crucible/CONTRIBUTING.md

-# agi
+# owl-builder

-owl-builder is a CLI tool and JavaScript library for building dynamic OWL ontologies from live, verified public data sources.
+This is a CLI tool and JavaScript library.

 ## How to Contribute